 When entering the hallway of a traditional building, one can observe high ceilings.
 This is mainly because a high ceiling allows the hot air to rise and escape from ventilators, forming a natural cooling effect.

-Quality Marble India's expertise is reaching different parts of the globe including Kuwait, London, Karachi, Busan, Doha, Abu Dhabi, Bahrain, Istanbul, and Cairo.
+Quality Marble Exports (India)'s expertise is reaching different parts of the globe including Kuwait, London, Karachi, Busan, Doha, Abu Dhabi, Bahrain, Istanbul, and Cairo.

 Dar-El-Salwa is the residence of His Highness Sheikh Sabah Al-Ahmad Al-Jaber Al-Sabah, Amir of Kuwait and the 15th ruler of Kuwait.
-The architecture is adorned with Indian Pink Dholpur Sandstone, Dholpur Beige, Red and Chocolate Sandstone delivered by QM India.
-The natural stones are incorporated in wall cladding, arches, gazebos, domes, corniche, railing, pillars, copings and landscape floor patterns.
+The architecture is adorned with Indian Pink Dholpur Sandstone, Dholpur Beige, Red, and Chocolate Sandstone delivered by Quality Marble Exports (India).
+The natural stones are incorporated in wall cladding, arches, gazebos, domes, corniche, railing, pillars, copings, and landscape floor patterns.

-If you dream of a palatial home reflecting a sustainable combination of the Indian architectural style and modern architecture, reach out to Quality Marbles India for comprehensive construction solution.
+If you dream of a palatial home reflecting a sustainable combination of the Indian architectural style and modern architecture, reach out to Quality Marble Exports (India), the leading marble suppliers and granite suppliers, for a comprehensive construction solution.